aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result = conditional_completeness(data, "conditional", "value", values)

-This is the function of use.
+This is the function of use `conditional_completeness(df, "column_a", "column_b",[list])`.
 The inputs are data, the name of the columns and the list of given values.

-conditional_completeness(df, "column_a", "column_b",[list])

 The output here will be 1, because they are no empty values in the columns and the column "conditional" has substrings of the given values = ['.TMP', '.FREE']